When you have to choose between a path inspired by your grandfather and a job based on following your parent’s footsteps, inspiration always wins !

 Visualisation is another completely different and new role for me.
 This meant learning and mastering a new software and a completely new role within the design process.
 I am responsible for creating computer generated 3D visuals and animations of our current and future products.
 I also help prepare and visualize data for design reviews using virtual reality tools.
 VR is a very new but important tool for us as it helps us visualize future products not just in real-time but at full scale.
 It’s also beneficial as it helps save time and costs which would be incurred to make physical mockups.

 I would say a strong understanding of the rendering software and strong ability to plan and organize projects and data are the most important skills one needs in order to be a successful visualisation artist.
 Needless to say that creativity and an eye for material finishes, colors , lighting and composition are prerequisites for such a profile.

 It’s hard to define a typical work day as it’s quite a dynamic working environment.
 No two days are often the same.
 This is something that I really enjoy as it never gets monotonous.
 Working and living in Japan is also a brand new adventure as everything here is so different to what I’ve been exposed to in the past.
 The culture, language , food ( which is delicious! ) and even the style of communication is something that has been a revelation for me personally.
 Overall I would say I’m one step closer to achieving the dream!

 How does the society benefit from your work?

-I think all the projects I’ve worked on so far are in some way close to me but if I had to choose the most special ones it would be the Tata Intra which was my first ever project to reach production and also the Fuso F-Cell truck which was unveiled at the 2019 Tokyo Motor show as it’s the first concept vehicle I’ve worked on for Daimler to be revealed to the public.
+Though I feel that all the projects I’ve worked on so far are in some way close to me, if I had to choose the most special ones, it would be the Tata Intra which was my first ever project to reach production.
+I would also like to mention the Fuso F-Cell truck which was unveiled at the 2019 Tokyo Motor show, as it is the first concept vehicle that I’ve worked on for Daimler, to be revealed to the public.

 Here are some pictures of the Mitsubishi FUSO